Wouter-Bekker-AI/CtrlSpeak/docs/bot_integration.md

 }
 ```

+The `tts` block is optional, but the bundled identities include it so Kokoro explicitly requests the CUDA provider.
+Removing the block lets Kokoro fall back to its auto-detection logic (still preferring GPU providers whenever ONNX Runtime exposes them).

 If `read_prompt_from_file` is `true`, the prompt file is read relative to the identity directory (unless an absolute path is provided).
 Omitting it falls back to the built-in default prompt.

 When present, `ollama_options` is merged into the payload that SocialRobot sends to Ollama so you can tune generation parameters per identity.
 The optional `ollama_hardware` key controls how Ollama stages the weights:

 - `cpu_only` – force the model to reside entirely in system RAM (`num_gpu` is set to zero).
-- `cpu_and_gpu` – allow Ollama to combine VRAM and RAM (the default when unspecified).
+- `cpu_and_gpu` – allow Ollama to combine VRAM and RAM (the Ollama default when no hardware preference is supplied).
-- `gpu_only` – require the checkpoint to stay fully on the GPU (`gpu_only: true`).
+- `gpu_only` – request that all available layers stay on the GPU (`num_gpu` is set to a high value, `main_gpu` defaults to `0`, and a `[0.6, 0.4]` `gpu_split` tells Ollama to place roughly 60% of the layers on GPU ID 0 and 40% on GPU ID 1 unless you override it).

 CtrlSpeak applies the same options and hardware preference when it pre-warms the checkpoint via `/generate`, ensuring the residency chosen during warm-up matches the settings SocialRobot will use at runtime.
+When `gpu_only` is requested, the client refuses to continue if `/api/ps` reports CPU spillover so misconfigured VRAM budgets fail fast instead of silently degrading.

+The optional `tts` object lets you steer Kokoro’s ONNX Runtime session:

+- `onnx_provider` – Preferred provider name (for example `CUDAExecutionProvider`, `CPUExecutionProvider`, `DmlExecutionProvider`).
+Aliases such as `cuda` or `gpu` are normalized automatically.
+When omitted, Kokoro still attempts to use GPU providers first whenever ONNX Runtime reports them as available.
+- `device_id` – Integer device index passed to GPU-capable providers.
+Use it to pin Kokoro to GPU 1 while Ollama consumes GPU 0, for example.
+Invalid or missing values are ignored.
+- `providers` – Advanced escape hatch that accepts a JSON list mirroring the structure expected by `onnxruntime.InferenceSession` (for example `["CUDAExecutionProvider", {"name": "CPUExecutionProvider"}]` or `[{"name": "CUDAExecutionProvider", "options": {"device_id": 1}}]`).
+- `provider_options` – Additional key/value pairs to merge into the provider options when you only need to override a handful of settings (for example `{ "cudnn_conv_algo_search": "DEFAULT" }`).

+If you omit the block entirely, Kokoro continues to probe GPU providers automatically.
+When a requested provider is missing (for example because CUDA DLLs are not installed), the runtime logs which providers were skipped or why GPU initialisation failed before falling back to the default CPU session.

 > **Note**
 > The `memory_dir` field remains in legacy identity configs for compatibility, but CtrlSpeak always resolves runtime storage through the AppData helpers described above.
 Repository-relative memory paths are ignored so packaged builds stay read-only.